OpenClassrooms/DoctrineCacheExtension/README.md

 $cacheProviderDecorator = new CacheProviderDecorator($cacheProvider);
 ```

-A factory can be used.
+A factory can be used to accomplish this.
 ```php
 $factory = new CacheProviderDecoratorFactory();
 $cacheProvider = $factory->create('array');